AVEVA/AVEVA-Samples/Java/samples/readme.md

 ```

 deletes the type from the Qi Service.
 Recall that `evtType` is the QiType instance returned by the Qi Service when the type was created.

+## Development environment
+This project is bulit as a `Maven` project.
+You would need to have maven installed.
+All the necesssary dependencies are sepcified as part of pom.xml file.